Voatz: Business Model

 Voatz makes revenue from operating elections that use its technology.
 In 2018, a $2.2 million investment by Overstock — an American internet retailer —was made in order to further Overstock's vision of bringing Voatz to election season and to also rebrand Overstock as a financial technology company.
 Overstock's blockchain subsidiary — Medici Ventures — invests in several sectors: Payments & Banking, Capital Markets, Identity, Property Management, Supply Chain, and Voting.
 Medici Ventures has invested in 19 blockchain firms including Voatz.

 Security assessments

 Voatz has received criticism from several security experts.
 Josh Benaloh, senior cryptographer at Microsoft Research, argues that Voatz's scheme is insecure and over complicated, stating that "blockchains just don't help".
 Ron Rivest, a professor of computer science at the Massachusetts Institute of Technology, supported Benaloh's conclusion regarding the privacy properties of mobile voting solutions in general, stating that "It could be that the program on your computer is secretly shipping your information off to a government agency and telling them how you voted."
+Ricardo Almeida, a researcher at the School of Advanced Studies, Universitá di Camerino in Italy opposes that conclusion, stating that "By storing the votes in a semi-private blockchain with read-only public access, Voatz also increases the transparency and verifiability of its solution with a minimal increment in implementation complexity."